Reidmcc/rockfish/walkthrough.md

 Other optional flags are available:

 `--log filename`, which sets Rockfish to output its log to a file in its directory; no need for an extension.

-`--iter 1`, which tells Rockfish to run only a specific number to query cycles instead of continuing until stopped.

 `--operationalBuffer 15`, which sets how much of an XLM balance to maintain to keep the account valid.
 This is set to 20 if the flag is not specified.